indravz/Miscellaneous/README.md

+Subject: Request for Assistance with Collaborative Practical Training Agreement

+Hello HR Team,

+I have obtained the required forms from my school advisor regarding the CPT agreement for my employment with GS. , and I have attached them to this email for your reference.

+I have been in communication with our school's DSO regarding this statement in the agreement - "the position must be an integral part of the student's course study."
+I have inquired whether it would be possible to modify the flagged wording.
+However, the school's DSO has expressed reluctance to make any modifications to this requirement.

+Given this situation, I request your guidance on how to proceed forward in order to continue my employment with GS.
+It would be greatly appreciated if you could provide me with information or any alternative solutions that may be available to address this issue.

+Looking forward to your suggestions

+Best regards,
+[Your Name]

 If you are working on OPT, you must transfer before the semester begins.
 You cannot legally work on OPT with one university and start a new program with another.
 To minimize the gap in your ability to work, it is best to transfer your SEVIS by your orientation date.